simdutf/simdutf/README.md

  *
  * See https://infra.spec.whatwg.org/#forgiving-base64-decode
  *
  * This function will fail in case of invalid input.
-There are three possible
+When last_chunk_options = loose,
- * reasons for failure: the input contains a number of base64 characters that
+ * there are three possible reasons for failure: the input contains a number of base64
- * when divided by 4, leaves a single remainder character
+ * characters that when divided by 4, leaves a single remainder character
  * (BASE64_INPUT_REMAINDER), the input contains a character that is not a valid
  * base64 character (INVALID_BASE64_CHARACTER), or the output buffer is too
  * small (OUTPUT_BUFFER_TOO_SMALL).